-PREAMBLE: To provide for a price preference framework for the purchase of goods and services from local Shire of Halls Creek businesses, companies and suppliers.
+To provide for a price preference framework for the purchase of goodsand services from local Shire of Halls Creek businesses, companies and suppliers.

-OBJECTIVE: The policy aims to deliver a higher than average take-up of local supply, by detailing the extent of consideration the local suppliers will receive as opposed to non-local supply.
+The policy aims to deliver a higher-than-average take-up of local supply, by detailing the extent of consideration the local suppliers will receive as opposed to non-local supply.

-The Shire of Halls Creek will provide businesses, companies and suppliers the opportunity to compete for Shire business with a competitive advantage on price whilst the primary principles of value for money purchasing would apply also.
+The Shire of Halls Creek will provide businesses, companies and suppliers the opportunity to compete for Shire business with a competitive advantage on price whilstthe primary principles of value for money purchasing would apply also.

-The Shire will determine the requirements of each purchase with the aim of maximising local purchasing, and when direct comparison to locally supplied goods and services is required, the competitive pricing arrangements detailed in this policy will apply.
+The Shire will determine the systems, procedures and requirements that compliment this aim of maximising local purchasing, and when direct comparison to locally supplied goods and services is required, the competitive pricing arrangements detailed in this policy will apply.

 Goods and services can only be compared like for like, need for need, delivered in Halls Creek at the same or similar timeframes.
-In all cases where local supply versus nonlocal supply comparatives is not favourable with value for money principles, staff must detail the variances indicating why alternatives were chosen.
+In all cases where local supply versus non-local supply comparatives is not favourable with value for money principles, staff must detail the variances indicating why alternatives were chosen.

-In terms of definition; local versus non-local can be determined from the originating source of the goods or service supply, as opposed to the Shire of Halls Creek based supplier of such goods and service.
+In terms of definition, local versus non-local can be determined from the originatingsource of the goods or service supply, as opposed to the Shire of Halls Creek based supplier of such goods and service.